No booking fees on the app

 London to Cambridge train timetable

-Journey from London to Cambridge on the fastest train in 49m, usually 1h 12m.
-Every day, 153 trains leave from London, starting at 00:01 and ending at 23:56.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From London to Cambridge, take the fastest train in 49m, typically 1h 12m.
+Daily, 147 trains depart from London, with the first at 00:01 and the last at 23:56.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 DepartsArrivesOperator